 The statistics and data from just this one research team took over 40 years to accumulate and are based on investigations into over 3000 stories.

 Quote from Dr. Stevenson’s article, Birthmarks and Birth Defects Corresponding to Wounds on Deceased Persons: “About 35% of children who claim to remember previous lives have birthmarks and/or birth defects that they (or adult informants) attribute to wounds on a person whose life the child remembers.
 The cases of 210 such children have been investigated.”

 Stories of Past Lives

-So, while the soul is a topic of such speculation, it seems like the biggest advocate for proving it’s existence is the study into reincarnation.
-There is a daunting amount of seeming proof through the verifiable recounts, as well as the abductive reasoning working in favor for the belief of reincarnation.
+So, while the soul is a topic of much speculation, it seems like the biggest advocate for proving its existence is the study into reincarnation.
+There is a daunting amount of seeming proof through the verifiable recounts, as well as the abductive reasoning working in favor of the belief of reincarnation.